Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Conclusion

 \section{Conclusion}

-We have considered a decision-making problem of evaluating ratings of alternatives, based on pairwise comparisons under multiple criteria, subject to constraints imposed on ratings.
+In this paper, we have considered a decision-making problem of rating alternatives, based on pairwise comparisons under multiple criteria, subject to constraints imposed on ratings.
 The problem was reduced to constrained log-Chebyshev approximation of pairwise comparison matrices by a common consistent matrix that directly determines the vector of ratings.
-We have represented the approximation problem as a constrained multiobjective optimization problem in terms of tropical max-algebra, where the addition is defined as maximum.
-We have applied methods and results of tropical optimization to solve the multiobjective problem according to max-ordering, lexicographic ordering and lexicographic max-ordering principles of optimality.
-Direct analytical solutions have been obtained in a compact vector form, which can be used for further analysis and immediate computation.
+We have represented the approximation problem as a constrained multiobjective optimization problem in terms of tropical algebra where the addition is defined as maximum.
+We have applied methods and results of tropical optimization to solve the multiobjective problem according to the max-ordering, lexicographic ordering and lexicographic max-ordering principles of optimality.
+The proposed technique was illustrated with numerical solutions of some pairwise comparison problems, including the problem of selecting a plan for vacation from \cite{Saaty1977Scaling}.

-The implications of the obtained results are twofold.
-First, new direct solutions are provided for the topical multicriteria pairwise comparison problem, which supplement and complement existing approaches.
-The solutions take into account constraints and allow one to handle constrained pairwise comparison problems that seem to be not well studied in the literature.
-As the second outcome, new solution methods and practical applications are developed to extend the formal instruments and broaden the application scope of tropical optimization.
+The obtained results show that the application of the log-Chebyshev approximation in combination with tropical algebra allows one to obtain analytical solutions ready for both formal analysis and straightforward computations.
+Although the new technique to solve pairwise comparison problems in general involves more computational effort than the existing principal eigenvector and geometric mean methods, the computational complexity of this technique remains of a moderate degree and does not exceed $O(m^{2}n^{5})$ where $m$ is the number of criteria and $n$ is the number of alternatives.
+At the same time, it offers an advantage over the above two methods that cannot handle constraints in a direct and efficient way, and thus do not provide easy implementation of the optimality principles which involve solving constrained optimization problems.

+The application of the log-Chebyshev approximation can yield multiple solutions to the pairwise comparison problem.
+Although the multiple solutions seem to correspond well to the approximate nature of the model of pairwise comparisons, which in most cases is poorly consistent with the data, the existence of many optimal solutions can make it difficult to find an appropriate decision.
+To overcome this possible drawback, we have developed a new technique that reduces the multiple solutions to the ``best'' and ``worst'' solutions that can be reasonably representative of the entire solution set and hence simplify the identification and selection of the right decision.